Fermi surface mapping and the nature of charge density wave order in the kagome superconductor CsV$_3$Sb$_5$: Experimental Results

 The \textit{A}V$_3$Sb$_5$ (\textit{A}: K, Rb Cs) family of kagome metals are layered, exfoliable materials consisting of V$_3$Sb$_5$ slabs intercalated by alkali metal cations.
 The vanadium sublattice forms a perfect kagome lattice under ambient conditions (Figure \ref{fig:structure}).
 CsV$_3$Sb$_5$ is the terminal endpoint of the alkali-metal series, shows the highest superconducting transition ($T_c = 2.5$\,K), and an onset of CDW order below $T^* = 94$\,K \cite{ortiz2020superconductivity}.
 The CDW is accompanied by a weak structural distortion manifest as a superlattice of Bragg scattering in synchrotron x-ray diffraction data.

 Early measurements within the $L=0$ scattering plane resolved only \textbf{q}~$=(0.5, 0, 0)$ and $(0, 0.5,0)$-type superlattice reflections \cite{ortizCsV3Sb5}, which is seemingly at odds with recent STM reports of 2$\times$2 supercells associated with 3$\bf{Q}$ charge order.
 To address this, an expanded exploration of superlattice peaks was conducted at finite $L$-values with the results shown in Fig. \ref{fig:Scattering}.
 In this higher resolution data, a more complex, three-dimensional superlattice structure is observed that is best indexed by a \textbf{q}~$=(0.5, 0.5, 0.25)$ wave vector.
 (0.5, 0.5)-type superlattice reflections are largely not resolvable in the $L=0$ plane, accounting for the initial failure to index them.
 The in-plane component of the superlattice modulation agrees with the 3\textbf{Q} structure observed in local probes.
-Crucially, the wave vector identified in this expanded survey also indicates a modulation of the in-plane distortion along the $c$-axis (interplane phasing).
+The superlattice peaks at (0.5, 0.5, 0.25)-type positions vanish above the CDW ordering temperature and indicate a modulation of the in-plane distortion along the $c$-axis (interplane phasing).

+Considering first the in-plane distortions allowed on an idealized kagome lattice, the kagome ``breathing'' mode often leads to lower energy structures, and this mode matches preliminary conclusions drawn from STM and DFT studies of KV$_3$Sb$_5$ \cite{yuxiaoKVS,CDWKagomeMetals,OpticalDetectionCDW}.
+As shown in Figure \ref{fig:structure}, the structure can distort between two potential candidates: (1) the SoD distortion and (2) the TrH distortion.
+The phasing along the c-axis, which governs the modulation of the distortion motifs along the out-of-plane direction are naively expected to be of a lower energy scale than the in-plane components.
+To determine the nature of the three-dimensional superstructure that forms below the CDW transition, the low-temperature (15 K) diffraction data was refined.
+Approximately 30000 reflections ($\sim$4500 unique) were indexed within a hexagonal unit cell with lattice parameters $a=b=11.05410(13)$\AA, $c=37.334(5)$\AA, and $\alpha=\beta=90^{\circ}$ $\gamma=120^{\circ}$.